Elie Lighthouse Things to do in the East Neuk of Fife

 Elie is one of the most popular holiday spots in Scotland.
 The small village is located on the sheltered Ruby Bay.

+I love walking along Ruby Bay.
 The beach is an amazing destination for picnics, swimming and water sports.
 Believe it or not, Ruby Bay is named after the garnets that were once mined there.

 At Sauchar Point, Ladies Tower was built for Lady Anstruther in the 1700s so she could bathe in the Forth.
-Also, from here, you can enjoy spectacular views across the River of Forth.
+Also, from here, you can enjoy spectacular views across the River of Forth

 There are plenty of great places to eat in Elie.
 You can enjoy great freshly prepared seafood in Elie at the stylish Harbour Cafe.